No. 1 Georgia motivated to end SEC championship game drought

 The players say that’s more than enough reason to avoid the temptation to look ahead to the four-team College Football Playoff.

-''It definitely means a lot to me,'' senior safety Chris Smith said Monday. ''It's definitely one of our team goals to be able to win the SEC.
-I've played in this game three times and haven't been able to win.
-Hopefully the fourth time is the charm.''
+“It definitely means a lot to me,” senior safety Chris Smith said.
+“It’s definitely one of our team goals to be able to win the SEC.
+I’ve played in this game three times and haven’t been able to win.
+Hopefully the fourth time is the charm.”

 Georgia (12-0, No. 1 CFP) completed back-to-back undefeated regular seasons for the first time in school history with last week’s 37-14 win over Georgia Tech.
 The Bulldogs sit atop the AP Top 25 for the eighth straight week.